peilinghu/CleanData_Project/README.md

 ## How to run the script
 Use <code>source("run_analysis.R")</code> to execute the script.
 Enter the working directory at prompt and hit enter.

 The progress indicators will display in the result panel.
-At the end, the tidy dataset will be saved at the working directory as tidy.csv.
+At the end, the tidy dataset will be saved at the working directory as tidy.txt.

 ```r
 Read training dataset....